yacin-hamdi/yolo-raspberrypi/README.md

-# EESOB — Electronic Components Detection with YOLO & ROS 2
+# Electronic Components Detection with YOLO & ROS 2

 Real-time detection of electronic components using a **YOLOv26** model running on a **Raspberry Pi** with **ROS 2**.
 The project is built as a modular two-node pipeline — one node captures frames from the Pi camera, and the other runs inference — communicating over compressed image topics.